-Some of the cybersecurity and information security Jobs in Ireland are Information security analyst, penetration tester, a data recovery professional, network security engineer, cryptographer, and security awareness training specialist to name a few.
+Some of the cybersecurity and information security Jobs in Ireland are Information security analyst, penetration tester, data recovery professional, network security engineer, cryptographer, and security awareness training specialist to name a few.

-If you are a cybersecurity or information security expert and looking for Jobs in Ireland, with a competitive salary, reach out to our team or you can have a look at our latest IT Salary Survey for more up to date market trends and salaries.
+If you are a cybersecurity or information security expert and looking for Jobs in Ireland, with a competitive salary, reach out to our team or you can have a look at our latest IT Salary Survey for more up-to-date market trends and salaries.